 As we said, more massive (in ounces) cotton tote bags may give you a good idea on how resilient, durable, and strong your cotton tote bag will be.

 Cotton tote bag manufacturers and sellers use the following measurements and associate them with the following products:

 - 2 oz.
 Cotton tote bag – it is a super thin bag you can use for your newspapers or for carrying very lightweight items;

 - 4 oz.
 Cotton tote bag – while it is thin, you can use such cotton tote bags as promotional cotton tote bags, innovative corporate gift baskets, bridal and wedding cotton twill gift bags, and more;

 - 6 oz.
-Cotton tote bag – the difference between 4 oz.
+Cotton tote bag – Most common use of cotton on tote bags, the difference between 4 oz.
 Cotton and 6 oz.
-Cotton tote bags are almost insignificant, so if you want to buy wholesale affordable cotton tote bags for promotional purposes or corporate gifts, you should go for the cheaper 4 oz. versions;
+Cotton tote bags are significant, so if you want to buy wholesale affordable cotton tote bags for promotional purposes or corporate gifts, you should go for the 6 oz. versions;

 Now it is the time to talk a little about canvas tote bags.
 Canvas bags use cotton, the difference residing in their weaving.
 Canvas is sturdier than cotton, has a rougher texture, and a heavier weight.

 - 8 oz. canvas tote bags – you can use them for grocery shopping and other daily activities, but they are less popular than the next type in this list;

 - 10 oz.
 Canvas tote bags – the standard of quality when it comes to durable shopping canvas totes, able to resist wear and tear for years; read our guide on how to clean canvas tote bags to maintain and preserve their qualities and features for a lifetime;